 The community aspect is something I wasn’t aware of before speaking to Sam.
 But from the offset, I could feel her passion.
 I had not realised the amount of work they do with local charities, one of their sponsored charities currently being Myton Hospice.
 Sam is also working with other organisations to open the space up for disabled families when closed to the public on Mondays.
 This will create a safe space for the families to enjoy a much needed day out and escape from the realms of daily stress.
 A heavy involvement with local programmes such as Helping Hands’ Coats for the Homeless Winter Scheme and running suspended meals and coffee are great, simple ideas which make a huge impact on the local community.

 Additionally, as much as possible, the food is locally sourced, further adding to the strong sense of community governing Coffee Architects.

 “Coffee, teas and everything in-between”

-Coffee Architects boasts being able to cater for everyone.
-Providing gluten-free, vegetarian, healthy and even vegan alternatives for nearly all their drinks and food.
+Coffee Architects boasts being able to cater for all.
+Providing gluten-free, vegetarian, healthy and even vegan alternatives for nearly all of their food and drink.
 This was the aspect I was fascinated by, how can they consistently deliver such delicious, fresh alternatives on demand for an entire (and extensive!) menu?